mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-store.md

 The Mendix Platform provides several dozen widgets out of the box, and additional widgets are available from the Mendix App Store.
 A full overview of Mendix-supported widgets is shown on the [Mendix Atlas UI site](https://atlas.mendix.com/p/widgets).

 In addition to the widgets provided by Mendix, any developer can build additional custom widgets and upload these to the Mendix App Store.
 A custom widget can alter the interface, data, and images of the app as well as the way the app works.
-For details on creating a custom widget, see the [Widget Development](https://docs.mendix.com/howto/widget-development/) how-to's in the Mendix documentation.
+For details on creating a custom widget, see the [Make Custom Widgets](https://docs.mendix.com/howto/extensibility/widget-development) how-to's in the Mendix documentation.

 ### 2.3 Modules